RakipInitiative/ModelRepository/README.md

   * discussed to be done in 9 steps
   * sending Cristina R scripts for development, afterwards transporting into fskx

+### 04/11
+  * look into inactivation models
+  * look into GNG models
+  * bugfixing automatic transfer script for all growth models of 3 or less variables

 ### 03/11
 * gropin
-  * webcall with Panos
   * visualisation for 4 or more parameters and therefore finishing growth models
-  * look into inactivation models
-  * look into GNG models
-  * bugfixing automatic transfer script for all growth models of 3 or less variables

-### 02/11
-* tech test of new recording equipment

 ## done so far

 ### 02/11
 * implement first part of Cristinas Model, further called Possas Model
+* tech test of new recording equipment
+* gropin
+  * visualisation for 4 or more parameters and therefore finishing growth models
+  * webcall with Panos

 ### 30/10